 I am thrilled to be working at School in the Woods and am looking forward to meeting you and your children!

-Mickelle Scott, Toddler Teacher and Parent/Infant Program Guide
+Mickelle Scott – Toddler Teacher Ash Building and Parent/Infant Guide Florida Building

 I moved to Colorado from Georgia after college because I wanted to start a life out west and Colorado seemed to be the best place.
 I love hiking the hills and trails of Colorado.
 The zest of the pine trees smells so good and being out and about whether with friends or by myself gives me the rejuvenation I need.
 School in the Woods called to me with just its name.
 The woods and schooling are where I want to be.
 The mission of School in the Woods explains exactly what I want to accomplish in life, “living in peace with others and in harmony with nature”.